www.rubabk4course.com/courses |

 Candidates will no longer need to complete AoT before taking Part 2 MRCOG exam.

-For latest updates, kindly visit the following links:
+For the latest updates, kindly visit the following links:

 Exam Calendar

-MROCG Part 2 is conducted two times per year in the months of January & July at various locations across the globe.
+MROCG Part 2 is conducted two times per year in January & July at various locations across the globe.

 Exam Format